serverless/examples/aws-node-typescript-apollo-lambda/README.md

 # Apollo Lambda GraphQL API Example
 This example demonstrates how to setup a lambda graphql API with apollo

+- I used apiKeys to secure the endpoints but you can add custom authorizers

 ## Use Cases
 - Small graphql API
 - Creating a temporary lambda API that can easily be converted to standard GraphQL API